 NAG ‘direct award’ prize for best financial math project using NAG

 If you're a student (BSc, MSc, PhD etc) studying mathematical finance or similar you can enter the NAG 'direct award' prize by sending through a summary of your research.
 Your work should include code that uses NAG software.
 Submit your work or contact us for more information by email.
-The prize includes a monetary contribution to travel and accommodation and we will also consider contributing to other mathematical finance conferences not listed above.
+The prize includes a monetary contribution to travel and accommodation and a pass to the prestigious show, Global Derivatives Trading & Risk Management, 18-22 May 2015, Amsterdam.
 Please submit to firstname.lastname@example.org.